 Everybody knows about Patagonia’s classic pullover Synchilla fleece.
-It makes sense, given that the company teamed up with Malden Mills (now known as Polartec) to invent fleece decades ago.
-Not as many people are as familiar with Patagonia’s more technical R1 fleece, but those who are know it’s a versatile garment that works hard in any conditions Mother Nature throws your way.
-Now, that fleece is getting an upgrade.
+It makes sense given its long run, which started decades ago when the company teamed up with Malden Mills (now known as Polartec) to invent fleece.
+Not as many people are as familiar with Patagonia’s more-technical R1 fleece, but those who are know it’s a versatile garment that works hard in any conditions Mother Nature throws your way.
+It's the R1 that's getting an upgrade.

-The new version of the R1 is called the R1 Air.
+The new version of the R1 is called R1 Air.
 Like the original, it’s lightweight and warm-when-wet.
-It even looks mostly the same, except for a telling zig-zag pattern.
-That pattern is actually vital to how the R1 Air differentiates itself; the structure, along with the characteristics of the hollow-core yarn it’s made of, make this new fleece significantly more breathable.
+It even looks mostly the same, except for a telling zig-zag pattern woven into its fabric.
+That pattern is actually vital to how the R1 Air differentiates itself — the structure, along with the characteristics of the hollow-core yarn it’s made of, make this new fleece significantly more breathable.

 As a bonus, the R1 Air’s unique construction also makes it remarkably cozier than the original.
-It feels more similar to the lifestyle-oriented Synchilla than R1, which has a soft grid-fleece interior and a harder face.
-That makes the R1 Air a bridge between two types of fleece wearers — and likely ensures its success amongst hardcore and casual sets.
+It feels more similar to the lifestyle-oriented Synchilla than old R1, which has a soft grid-fleece interior and a harder face — it's ideal for hiking, camping and traveling but not so much for lounging around at home.
+That difference makes the R1 Air a bridge between two types of fleece wearers — and likely ensures its success amongst hardcore and casual sets alike.